measurement-factory/EggTimer/README.md

   on information?
 All S-merged and S-merge-failed PRs are S-merge-ready for a brief moment...)
-* S-merge-failed: Unrecoverable failure other than the staging branch test failure (the latter is marked with `S-autochecks-failed`).
+* S-merge-failed: Unrecoverable failure other than the staging branch test failure (the latter is marked with `S-staging-checks-failed`).
 The bot ignores this PR until the PR branch or its target branch change.
   When the bot notices that change, it removes this label.
 * S-merged: The PR was successfully merged (and probably closed).
 The